-Red Sox stripped of draft pick, Cora suspended for 2020
+Red Sox stripped of pick, Cora banned in sign stealing scams

-NEW YORK (AP) — The Boston Red Sox were stripped of their second-round pick in this year’s amateur draft by Major League Baseball for breaking video rules in 2018 and former manager Alex Cora was suspended through the 2020 postseason for his previous conduct as bench coach with the Houston Astros.
+NEW YORK (AP) — The Boston Red Sox were stripped of their second-round pick in this year’s amateur draft by Major League Baseball for sign stealing in 2018 and former manager Alex Cora was suspended through the 2020 postseason for his previous conduct as bench coach with the Houston Astros.

 Baseball Commissioner Rob Manfred announced his decision Wednesday, concluding Red Sox replay system operator J.T.
-Watkins used in-game video to revise sign sequences provided to players.
-Watkins was suspended without pay through this year’s postseason and prohibited from serving as the replay room operator through the 2021.
+Watkins broke rules by using in-game video to revise sign sequences provided to players.
+Watkins was suspended without pay through this year’s postseason and prohibited from serving as the replay room operator through 2021.

 Manfred found Boston’s conduct far less egregious than that of the Astros, whom he determined used video to steal catchers’ signs during their run to the 2017 World Series title and again during the 2018 season.